Mount Hehuanshan - Sunrise

 A permit is necessary otherwise it can be fined with up to TWD 30.000.
 There are cabins for overnight stays on the long and strenuous trail.
 The trailhead is at the hostel and looks very exciting.
 Some local hikers had a closer look, and so did we just for an hour.
 Especially this trail is rich in vegetation with trees and bushes growing in high altitudes such as different Rhododendron, Bamboo, Taiwan Fir and Coniferous like the widespread Chinese Hemlock.

-The trails start at the visitor center and headquarter of Taroko National Park nearby.
+The trails start at the visitor centre and headquarter of Taroko National Park nearby.

 Free entrance to the park.